Skip to main content

 that came closest were Procter & Gamble, and Unilever, as they listed all the mills they bought from, but both lists contained some of the most disreputable producers.
 Most companies in these guides are much smaller and the requirements for a best rating are therefore simpler.

-Three were palm oil free (Bide, Greenscents, Planet Detox) with Greenscents actually being certified as palm oil free, by the International Palm Oil Free Certification Trademark POFCAP.
+Two were palm oil free (Greenscents, Planet Detox) with Greenscents actually being certified as palm oil free, by the International Palm Oil Free Certification Trademark POFCAP.

 Several others (Bio D, Ecovibe, Faith in Nature, Fill Refill, Miniml, SESI, Sodasan, and Splosh) scored our best rating for stating that all of their palm ingredients, including derivatives, were certified by the RSPO.